WebexCC-SA/tools/gql/aggregations.md

      -  type - The type of aggregation operation
      -  name - The name field of the output aggregation

-   - {% raw %}If you wanted to return a count of tasks and name it "All Tasks"
+   - {% raw %}If you wanted to return a count of tasks and name it "All Tasks":

         <textarea spellcheck="false" cols="70" rows="2">aggregations: [{ field: "id", type: count, name: "All Tasks" }]</textarea>

-   - If you wanted to return a count of tasks which were calls and name it "Calls"
+   - If you wanted to also return a count of tasks which were calls and name it "Calls":

-        <textarea spellcheck="false" cols="70" rows="8">aggregations: [
+        <textarea spellcheck="false" cols="70" rows="9">aggregations: [
   { field: "id", type: count, name: "All Tasks" }
   {
   field: "id"